AI Use Cases/Healthcare

 5. 5

-On a portfolio of several hundred payer contracts, a 6% extraction error rate produces a meaningful number of misclassified clauses.
-The human review queue is not optional overhead - it is the error correction mechanism the accuracy number depends on.
-Health systems that cut review staffing immediately after deployment to capture labor savings typically see denial rates rebound within two quarters because the model's learning loop degrades without consistent human correction signals feeding back into it.
+On a portfolio of several hundred payer contracts, even a small extraction error rate produces a meaningful number of misclassified clauses.
+The human review queue is not optional overhead - it is the error correction mechanism the whole system depends on.
+Health systems that cut review staffing immediately after deployment to capture labor savings risk watching denial rates rebound within a few quarters, because the model's learning loop degrades without consistent human correction signals feeding back into it.

 Frequently Asked Questions